Daniel Rabel

 Daniel Rabel (1578 – 3 January 1637) was a Renaissance French painter, engraver, miniaturist, botanist and natural history illustrator.
 He was the son of Jean Rabel (1545–1603) who was official artist at the court of Henri III.
 Rabel was first employed as a portrait painter by Marie de Medicis, the second wife of Henry IV of France.
 He served as Engineer in Ordinary for the King for the provinces of Brie and Champagne.

-In 1612 he became official artist to Duke of Nevers.
+In 1612 he became official artist to the Duke of Nevers.
 In 1618 he moved to Saint-Germain-des-Prés, where he painted "Suite de fleurs" and "Ballet de la douairière de Bilbao".
 He also painted landscapes in oil, as well as hunting scenes.
 About 1631 he was appointed official artist to Gaston, Duke of Orléans, Henri IV's third son.
 He went to Paris, commissioned by Louis XIII to paint a portrait of his betrothed, Anne of Austria.

 The "Theatrum Florae" was originally published in Paris in 1622, with later editions in 1627 and 1633, and was a collection of botanical illustrations of 69 of the most striking plants then available, and which Rabel had been commissioned to paint for Gaston of Orléans.
 Other artists later added their work, notably Nicolas Robert (1614–1685).
 The plates eventually numbered over 6000 and are kept in the Muséum national d'histoire naturelle in Paris.
 There is some doubt among scholars as to whether Rabel engraved the original 69 plates, as none of them is signed and his name only appears on the title of the third edition.
 By the end of the 1700s they were generally assumed to have been done by Emanuel Sweert.

 From 1617 until his death in 1637, Rabel was a set designer for theatres and for ballets de cour, and designed ballet costumes.
 He made deliberate use of a sixteenth-century tradition of the grotesque in the creation of his exaggerated comic figures, and the extreme facial distortions he uses, such as 'grotesquely swollen and disjointed necks, protruding chins, exaggerated hooked and drooping noses, and glaring, squinting eyes'.
 These owe a lot to the grotesque caricatures by the German artist Hans Weiditz, and the printmakers Peter Flötner and Erhard Schön.
 In turn, Rabel's work influenced Inigo Jones, as well as other European artists of the period.
 Two of Rabel's ballets were: